gbraad-docs/knowledge-base/various/quotes.md

 "Failure is always an option" - Adam Savage

 "Making a mistake is human.
 Failing is God-like!" - I often use this to acquint users to contribute ;-)

+"If someone offers you an amazing opportunity and you’re not sure you can do it, say yes – then learn how to do it later." - Richard Branson